Usagi537233/Zero-Trust-Lite/README.md

 ### 🔐 Strong Authentication
 - Private TOTP protocol (ZTL internal)
 - Time drift tolerant
-- 8-digit dynamic code
+- 8-digit dynamic code or basic TOTP protocol
-- Not compatible with third-party authenticator apps
+- 8-digit code does not compatible with third-party authenticator apps,but basic TOTP protocol can use with other TOTP clients
 - Advantages:
   - No exposure of seed or internal materials
   - Cannot be imported, synced, or cloned externally